hyperandroid/MoMa/readme.md

 }
 ```

-will be executed, which uglier, but extremely much faster.
+will be executed, which is uglier, but extremely much faster.

 A track for each synthesized class for **superclass** and **constructor** are being kept.
-That means that
+So
-**speed over maintainability has been chosen**
+**speed over maintainability can be chosen**.

 On the other hand, a developer can specify **decorated : true** in the module definition, which will cause every
 overriden method Class from the superclass to be using closured methods.